 If you have a meeting with an investor and he or she asks for additional info, create a Space and upload all the relevant assets in it.
 Relevant assets can include Excel spreadsheets, web links, additional decks, and any other files you have to share.
 You can then customize the Space for that specific investor, to give he or she a personalized viewing experience.

 If interest ultimately wanes, you can turn off access to a Space similar to the way you can turn off access to a DocSend link.
-If interest results in a successful round of fundraising, you can (and should) celebrate!
+But if interest results in a successful round of fundraising, you can (and should) celebrate!

 If you get multiple indications of interest from different VCs, you can duplicate the Space you’ve created.
 By creating a new Space for each interested VC firm, you’ll be able to turn off access to requested materials for any investors that don’t ultimately pan out for your business.

 Plus, you’ll be able to personalize the content you provide each VC firm.
 If you provide all VC firms with additional information one VC firm requests, you’ll cause them to ask questions they wouldn’t have otherwise asked.
 (You don’t want to do that!)